Playing AI Dungeon

 Undo

-The Undo button can be clicked multiple times to go back as many actions as you want, even if you want to go back to the very beginning of the story.
+When hitting undo, you will remove the most recent visible action, whether it was written by you or the AI.
+The Undo button can be clicked multiple times to go back as many actions as you want, even if you want to go back to the very beginning of the story, but refreshing may make you unable to undo, as you reset your session.

 This is useful when the AIâs output is incoherent, looping, merely unsatisfactory, or if you just want to go back to a previous point and try another route.